drinkthis4me/quasar-element-testing-2/README.md

 For editing and creating data, there is a q-dialog for user input.

 The dialog is another component with props.
-Since props is an one-way data flow, the table data cannot be directly edited by the dialog.
+Since props is read only, the table data cannot be directly edited by the dialog.
 So I [deep clone](https://lodash.com/docs/#cloneDeep) the props, edit the clone, and emit it to the parent for updating table.

 ```javascript
 const target = ref({});